EvictionLab/eviction-lab-website/content/eviction-tracking/albuquerque-nm.md

 1. Eviction filing data for Bernalillo County are provided by the [New Mexico Administrative Office of the Courts](https://www.nmcourts.gov/).
 Historical averages cover 2017-2019.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.
 3. Tract-level eviction data are updated more regularly than eviction hotspots, which may result in some disagreement in filing counts.
+We exclude buildings with fewer than 15 filings, in which case fewer than 100 buildings will be displayed.

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/albuquerque_linechart.csv" imputedNoteNumber="2" %}}

 # The demographics of eviction filings